 Research shows Rhodiola Rosea can increase attention to detail-oriented tasks by improving concentration over a prolonged period.
 Making it one of the best nootropics for studying.

 Rhodiola Rosea boosts mood by influencing serotonin and norepinephrine levels in your brain, and the feel-good opioids like beta-endorphins.
-It also supports neurogenesis by repairing and growing new neurons.
+Its powerful neuroprotective effects also include supporting neurogenesis by repairing and growing new neurons.
 As well as activating the synthesis and re-synthesis of ATP, your body and brain cell’s main energy source.

 Sulbutiamine is one of the best nootropics in my stack.
 It’s a synthetic derivative of Vitamin B1 (thiamine).
 Two Vitamin B1 molecules joined together helps thiamine more easily cross the blood-brain barrier.